Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Performance

 \subsection{Effective area}

-The effective area after gamma/hadron separation is shown in Figure~\ref{fig:aeff}.
+The effective area after gamma-hadron separation is shown in Figure~\ref{fig:aeff}.
 A significantly lower energy threshold is seen in \texttt{Mono++} with relation to \texttt{Mono}.
-This is mostly due to the size-dependent BDT cut, which leads to a larger gamma efficiency, especially at the lowest energies. \texttt{Stereo++} also shows a lower energy threshold and slightly larger effective area up to $\sim 10 \, \rm{TeV}$.
-The improvement in energy threshold is due to the addition of CT5, which is able to detect fainter showers, while the improvement at the intermediate energies is due to improved gamma/hadron separation.
+This is mostly due to the size-dependent BDT cut, which leads to a higher gamma efficiency, especially at the lowest energies. \texttt{Stereo++} also shows a lower energy threshold and slightly larger effective area up to $\sim 10 \, \rm{TeV}$.
+The improvement in energy threshold is due to the addition of CT5, which is able to detect fainter showers, while the improvement at the intermediate energies is due to the improved gamma-hadron separation.
 Still, neither one of the improved \texttt{Mono++} and \texttt{Stereo++} can provide an optimal performance over the whole energy.
 This can only be achieved with \texttt{Event types}, with each type dominating different energy ranges, as shown in the bottom panel.
+A small reduction in effective area is seen in \texttt{Event types} with respect to \texttt{Mono++} and \texttt{Stereo++} due to harder gamma-hadron separation cuts arising from the cut optimization, as shown in Section~\ref{sec:eff}.
+This does not lead to performance losses because the cuts optimize signal over noise rather than signal retention.